 Skip to main content

 Are you planning a Christmas holiday in Norway?
 Great choice!
-Here is everything you need to know for an unforgettable adventure.
+Here's all you need to know for an unforgettable adventure.

 1. I’m dreaming of a white Christmas.
 Where can I find snow?

-The central parts of the country are always more snowsure than the coast, but Oslo and the surrounding eastern and central part of Norway often have snow at Christmas.
+The central parts of the country are always more snowsure than the coast, but Oslo and its surrounding areas often have snow at Christmas.
 The same applies to Northern Norway.

-2. Could you point me to the nearest Christmas market?
+2. Could you point me toward the nearest Christmas market?

 Just pick a direction.
 Norway is so full of wonderful Christmas markets that you could probably survive most of December on a diet of nothing but gingerbread cookies and mulled wine.

-If you’re having trouble choosing, you’d be well advised to look at our guide to the best Christmas markets in Norway.
+If you’re having trouble choosing, take a look at our guide to the best Christmas markets in Norway.

-At the fairs, you’ll find a selection of anything from handcrafted products and culinary delicacies to woodwork, gingerbread towns, Ferris wheels, puppet shows, and pastries.
-Be aware that most fairs close up shop before Christmas Eve, so make sure to plan your visit accordingly.
+At these fairs, you’ll find everything from handicrafts and culinary delicacies to gingerbread towns, Ferris wheels, and puppet shows.
+Be aware that most fairs end before Christmas Eve, so make sure to plan your visit accordingly.

 3. Where can I buy last-minute gifts?

-On Christmas Eve, it’s important to remember that many shops close earlier than 4 PM
+Stores must close no later than 4 pm on Christmas Eve, and must stay closed on the first and second days of Christmas.
+On Christmas Eve, it’s important to remember that many shops close earlier than 4 pm.

 4. What is the best place to celebrate?

-Whether you are longing for a quiet holiday in the mountains or some Christmas spirit in the cities, you are sure to find the perfect destination.
-Check out the magical options! below:
+Whether you're longing for a quiet holiday in the mountains or some Christmas spirit in the city, Norway has the perfect destination for you.
+Check out all the magical options below:

-The Christian version of the holiday was introduced gradually in Norway around the year 1,000.
-The Norse sacrificial feast jólablót (jól = jul, the Norwegian name for Christmas) coincided with the birthdate of Jesus on the 25th of December, a date that had already been moved from sometime earlier in the year to better match Roman holidays.
+The Christian version of the holiday was introduced to Norway around the year 1,000.
+The Norse sacrificial feast jólablót (jól = jul, the Norwegian name for Christmas) happened to coincide with the birth of Jesus on the 25th of December, a date that had already been moved to better match Roman holidays.

-Our current Christmas tradition, as it is celebrated today with customs like Santa Claus and dancing around the Christmas tree, was first introduced in the 1800s.
+Our current Christmas traditions, with customs like Santa Claus and dancing around the Christmas tree, were first introduced in the 1800s.

-As for ordering traditional Norwegian Christmas food, you can’t go wrong with “ribbe” (pork ribs) or “pinnekjøtt” which is cured lamb steamed over sticks (pinner).
-There are plenty of other culinary traditions, too, as seen in this classic Christmas food test, courtesy of the US embassy here in Norway:
+As for ordering traditional Norwegian Christmas food, you can’t go wrong with “ribbe” (pork ribs) or “pinnekjøtt”, which is cured lamb steamed over sticks (pinner).
+Here are nine Norwegian Christmas dishes that you simply must try for a true taste of Jul!

 Take advantage of top offers